yesh-045/terminus/README.md

 ### Getting Help
 - Use `/help` command within the application for comprehensive documentation
-- Visit the GitHub repository for issue reporting and feature requests
+- Check the issues section for common problems
 - Review the ARCHITECTURE.md file for detailed technical documentation

 ### Troubleshooting